Purchasing Card Use and Account Management Procedure

 - If the cardholder has not had a violation within the previous two-year period, the cardholder will receive a written warning from the Purchasing Card Program Manager.
 A copy of the written warning will also be sent to the site manager, the divisional Chief Financial Officer, the Controller, and the Assistant Vice Chancellor for Business Services.
 The written warning will remain on file in the Purchasing Card Program Office for two years.
 Two years from the date of the communication, the warning will be expunged.

 - If the cardholder has two violations within a two-year period, all purchasing cards issued to the cardholder will be revoked.
 After one year, the employee may reapply for a purchasing card.
 If the application is approved, the employee will be required to attend purchasing card training.
+During the one year revocation period, the former cardholder is ineligible for all roles associated with the purchasing card program, including being an authorized user of a Department Purchasing Card or serving as a purchasing card site manager.

 IV.
 Contact Roles and Responsibilities